Xcraft-Inc/xcraft-core-bus/README.md

 ## Commands

 The modules are dynamically loaded on the bus.
-Some public commands are available in order to control the lifecycle of all modules (exepted this one of course).
+Some public commands are available in order to control the lifecycle of all modules (excepted this one of course).

 - `bus.module.load`